How Long to Learn Korean? Real Timelines for English Speakers

 The cool part about Hangul is that once you know it, you can sound out any Korean word you see.
 You might not know what it means, but you can read it.
 This takes maybe 10-15 hours total if you're being thorough about it.

-The FSI timeline: 2,200 hours to fluency
+## The FSI timeline: 2,200 hours to become fluent in Korean

 The Foreign Service Institute classifies Korean as a Category IV language for English speakers, which means it's one of the harder languages to learn.
 Their estimate says you need about 2,200 hours of study to reach professional working proficiency.